Have you ever felt so unfocused or inattentive that it took hours to get things done?

-What is magnesium and what does it do for the body?
+What is Magnesium and What Does it Do for the Body?

-It truly is the Master Mineral!
+It truly is considered a Master Mineral!

 Magnesium and Cognitive Function